 Today, thanks to UNICEF and generous donors, parents in China and across Asia no longer have to leave their children's survival to chance.
 In fact, over the past three decades, UNICEF's work around the world has helped cut the number of children who die before their fifth birthday by more than half.

-In Mongolia, newborn mortality rates are going down, thanks in part to UNICEF-supported health care for moms and babies like 1-year-old Delgermurun and her mom, Sugarmaa.
-Delgermurun was born last Lunar New Year, and since then, she's thrived under the watchful eye of her doctor and the high-quality care she and all the children in the region now receive.
-UNICEF has helped make antibiotics available to those who need them, health workers' training has improved and government subsidies now help families afford health insurance.
-All of which give Batjargal high hopes for her baby and her siblings’ future: “I dream that they will become well-educated and knowledgeable people and that they will complete their education.” © UNICEF/UN0336408/Babajanyan VII Photo
+In Mongolia, newborn mortality rates are going down, thanks in part to UNICEF-supported health care for moms like Delgermurun Tsolomon and her baby, Sugarmaa.
+Sugarmaa was born on the Lunar New Year, and since then, she's thrived under the watchful eye of her doctor and the high-quality care she and all the children in the region now receive.
+UNICEF has helped make antibiotics available to those who need them, health workers' training has improved and government subsidies help families afford health insurance.
+All of which give Tsolomon high hopes for her baby and all her other children's future: “I dream that they will become well-educated and knowledgeable people and that they will complete their education.” © UNICEF/UN0336408/Babajanyan VII Photo

-We hope the Year of the Rat brings an abundance of joy and good health to you and your loved ones — and that together we can ensure a happy new year for all the children of the world!
+We hope the Year of the Tiger brings an abundance of joy and good health to you and your loved ones — and that together we can ensure a happy new year for all the children of the world.